Join Our Team at Everyday Parenting

 Clinical Freedom With Support

 Bring your expertise and therapeutic style to your work.
-Whether you specialize in IFS, somatic approaches, DIR/Floortime, CBT, DBT, or other evidence-based modalities, you'll have autonomy in how you serve your clients.
+Whether you specialize in trauma-informed modalities, somatic approaches, DIR/Floortime, CBT, DBT, or other evidence-based modalities, you'll have autonomy in how you serve your clients.

 Professional Growth

-Join a team that values ongoing learning, peer consultation, and staying current with research on neurodevelopment, trauma-informed care, and family systems.
+Join a team that values ongoing learning, peer consultation, and staying current with research on child development, trauma-informed care, and evidence-based interventions.

 Meaningful Impact

-Help families move from overwhelm to understanding, from conflict to connection.
+Help children move from overwhelm to understanding, from struggle to success.
 Our work changes how parents see their children and how children see themselves.

 Who Should Apply